CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-share-read-to-sd-desktop.md

 ![Transfer Data Infograph](https://a3s.fi/docs-files/sensitive-data/SD_Connect/UseCase_ReadToDesktop.png)

 !!! warning
     Note that you have to be the project manager of the both projects.
-Please contact us at *servicedesk@csc.fi* subject: *Sensitive data* to discuss this share option before proceeding.
+Please [contact CSC Service Desk](../../support/contact.md) (subject: *Sensitive data*) to discuss this share option before proceeding.

 ## Step by step tutorial